A Wilder Way: Midwifing the World to Come in an Age of Extinction

 Together, we will tend all of these questions and sow seeds for a world beyond crisis and collapse We will reckon with the obscenity and severity of historical and current levels of oppression, so as to dive into the grief work needed to usher us through this age of premature death and competition, toward a culture of life-affirming cooperation with the regenerative powers and sacred mysteries of the earth.
 Together we will practice deeper intimacy with our food, our shit, our waterways, and the seasonal arcs that recycle us.
 Meals will weave abundant connections, integrating foraged ingredients with locally grown, storied food.
 Together we will experiment in creating a new/old bioregional culture attuning to the land, our bodies, the collective, and sacred presence.

 We welcome all faith traditions, cultural lineages, gender expressions, and experience levels with these ideas.
-We will center the needs of those disproportionately impacted by our racist state and actively build trust and capacity for collective liberation.
+We will center the experiences of those disproportionately impacted by our racist state and actively build trust and capacity for collective liberation.

 Logistics